satansdeer/satansdeer.github.com/_posts/2018-03-22-react-state.markdown

 image: state_thumb.jpg
 ---

 `state` in react is a plain javascript object used to manage data specific to some component.
-Keep in mind that only data that is going to be rendered should belong to the state.
+Keep in mind that only data that is going to be needed for rendering should belong to the state.

 ## Contents